-See, our Japanese friends overseas don't seem as preoccupied with prototypes, and the Famicom protos that do materialize on Yahoo!
-Japan Auctions tend to go for bargain house prices when compared to eBay's outrageous ratesprices even I wouldn't hesitate in sharing with my mother who worries about me so and wishes I'd call more (right after this article, ma, promise!).
+You see, our Japanese friends overseas don't seem as preoccupied with prototypes, and the ones that do materialize on Yahoo!
+Japan Auctions tend to go for bargain house prices when compared to eBay's outrageous rates; amounts that even I wouldn't hesitate to share with my mother who worries about me so.

-Yahoo Japan is different from eBay in one crucial area: Auctions are extended by five minutes if a bid comes in at the last second.
-That's right, snipers.
-You're screwed.
+Yahoo is different from eBay in one crucial respect: Auctions are extended by five minutes if a bid comes in at the last second.
+That's right, snipers; you're out of luck.

-My bidding competition waited until the last few seconds every time the auction was about to close, and then placed a few hundred yen bid over mine.
-I guess he was hoping I'd get fed up and leave.
-Little did he know that I have the patience of a saint, and the credit of The Devil.
+My bidding competition waited until the last few seconds every time that the auction was about to close, and then placed a few hundred yen bid over my amount.
+I guess this person was hoping that I'd get fed up and leave.
+Little did he know that I have the patience of a saint, and the credit line of The Devil.

 Definition of a Bidding War.

-Although I'm trying to cut back on my prototype spending (in much the same way as Charlie Sheen is trying to cut back on his prostitute spending), how could I say no to The Goonies?
+Although I'm trying to cut back on my prototype spending, how could I say no to The Goonies?
 I've loved the movie ever since I was a little goonie, myself.
-I'd like to think I still follow its message of embracing people's uniqueness and finding true beauty in the heart (you are so beautiful to me, Sloth).
+I'd like to think that I still follow its message of embracing people's quirkiness and finding true beauty inside (you are so beautiful to me, Sloth).
 It also started my life-long love affair with Baby Ruth candy bars.
-I have so many things to thank Goonies for, not the least being probable type-2 diabetes in the near future.
+I have so many things to thank Goonies for, not the least being probable type-2 diabetes in my near future.

 Fun Movie Fact: Back when I was actively hunting for Ninja Turtles props, I went on a little side excursion to find One-Eyed Willy's treasure (the notorious pirate loot that the goonies set off on their adventure to find).
-No, I wasn't looking for any real gold, but movie memorabilia.
-From research, I learned that Richard Donner (the film's director) has the skeleton displayed in his office, but what ever became of all those coins seen aboard The Inferno pirate ship?
+No, I wasn't looking for any real gold, but actual movie memorabilia.
+From my research, I learned that Richard Donnet, the film's director, has the pirate's skeleton displayed in his office, but what ever became of all of those coins seen aboard The Inferno pirate ship?

-Turns out, some of them were re-used in another Spielberg-backed movie, 1991's Hook.
-They can be spotted at the end of the movie when Smee (Bob Hoskins) fills up his pockets in a hasty getaway from Peter Pan and The Lost Boys.
+It turns out that some of them were re-used in another Spielberg movie, 1991's Hook.
+They can be spotted at the end of the film when Smee (Bob Hoskins) fills up his pockets in a hasty getaway from Peter Pan and The Lost Boys.

-Armed with this knowledge, and using to my advantage the fact that not too many people care about Hook, I was able to locate and wrestle away a piece of movie history: one of Willy's gold coins!
+Equipped with this knowledge, and using to my advantage the fact that nobody cares about collecting anything from Hook, except maybe a refund from the theater back in the day, I was able to locate and wrestle away a piece of movie history, one of Willy's gold coins!
 Take that, Fratellis!

-All told, that averages to right about $70 per proto.
+All told, that averages to right around $70 per prototype.
 Not too bad, especially considering that these are Konami games.
 (If this were eBay, $70 might buy you a prototype of Fisher Price: I Can Remember or, if you're really lucky, Pictionary.)

-These "prototypes" are in actuality samples sent to game magazines and retail stores in Japan, typically for the purposes of demoing up-and-coming titles.
+These "prototypes" are in actuality samples sent to retail stores in Japan, typically for the purposes of demoing up-and-coming titles.

-Back in 1986, a kid might have walked into a Japanese game store, seen The Goonies playing on a television set, fallen in love with the 8-bit Cyndi Lauper soundtrack, and then marked the game's release date on his personal organizer as a reminder to purchase a copy.
+Back in 1986, a kid might have walked into a Japanese game store, seen The Goonies playing on a television set, fallen in love with the 8-bit Cyndi Lauper soundtrack, and then gone up to a clerk to purchase a copy.

-Although the Famicom Box (the Japanese version of the NES M-82 store demo unit that took special games shaped strangely like NES cartridges) was specifically designed to show off new titles, samples like this made for simple and cheap kiosk alternativesessentially, a TV connected to a Famicom with one of these beauties lodged inside.
+Although the Family Computer Box, the Japanese version of the NES M-82 store demo unit that took special games shaped strangely like Nintendo Entertainment System cartridges, was specifically designed to show off new titles, a sample like this made for a simple kiosk alternative.

-Most store samples physically looked like any old stubby Famicom cart, only with a plain black and white label on the front instead of a full-fledged cover with color artwork.
-(Some samples also came in white FDS Disk form or, more interestingly, as FDS RAM adapters.)
+Most store samples aesthetically look like any other stubby Family Computer cartridge, except that they usually have plain black and white labels on the front instead of a full-fledged cover with color artwork.
+(Some samples also came in white Family Computer Disk System form or, more interestingly, as Family Computer Disk System RAM adapters.)

 This side-by-side comparison of the sample with a retail copy of The Goonies shows that the retail cover retains this game ID at the bottom left-hand corner of the label.

 Take a long, hard look at this grimy prototype.
 Do you see what I have to deal with to bring you these articles?
-Do you see?
 Filthiness!

-This being my first Famicom prototype, I was a little nervous that I might run into problems during the dumping process.
+This being my first Family Computer prototype, I was a little nervous that I might run into problems during the dumping process.
 I was right to worry.

-It seemed easy enough: Attach the game to a Famicom-to-NES converter, place it into the system, select the correct mapper on CopyNES, etc. The problem is The Goonies uses a weird PCB class and mapper (87).
+It seemed easy enough: Attach the game to a Family Computer-to-Nintendo Entertainment System converter, place it into the system, select the correct mapper on CopyNES, etc. The problem is The Goonies uses a weird PCB class and mapper (87).
 Dumping this game was hell.
 I had to actually download a special mapper plug-in that didn't come with the CopyNES software in order for it to dump properly.

-Unfortunately, after all that work, I ran the file through GoodNES (a collection of known NES and Famicom games), and found that this sample is the same as the retail Japanese version.
-There isn't a North American game to compare this to because the first Goonies saw a home console release exclusively in the Land of the Rising Sun, whereas the only way the rest of the world experienced the thrills was on a Playchoice-10 at the arcades.
-For not having spent much, though, there won't be any quiet whimpering in my sleep tonight!
+Unfortunately, after all of that work, this sample is the same as the retail Japanese version.
+There isn't a North American game to compare this to because the first Goonies saw a home console release exclusively in the Land of the Rising Sun, whereas the only way the rest of the world experienced the thrills was on a PlayChoice-10 at the arcades.
+For not having spent much, though, there won't be too much quiet whimpering in my sleep tonight.

-Before we dive into that, let's take a gander at the Goonies II prototype cartridge.
+Before we dive into that, let's take a gander at the Goonies II cartridge.

 Konami uses a separate ID for Goonies II: RC818.

-I thought Americans were the only ones obnoxious enough to deface their games by writing all over them, but that little bit of Japanese is some bastard's name written in magic marker.
+I thought that Americans were the only ones obnoxious enough to deface their games by writing all over them, but that little bit of Japanese appears to be some guy's name written in magic marker.
 Because he's marked his former property directly onto the paper label, there's no easy way of removing it without doing damage.
 I really wish I knew how to read Japanese; I'd like to know who to curse out.

-Like our previous example, the game's ID is right there on the retail release cover, too.
+Like the previous example, the game's ID is right there on the retail release cover, too.

-And about that cover: I forgot how fantastic the art is.
+And, boy, about that cover; I forgot how fantastic the artwork is.
 Mikey swinging from a rope like Indiana Jones?
 A topless mermaid trapped in a bubble?
-Kerri Green's long, slender legs?
+Kerri Green?
 Anne "Throw Momma from the Train" Ramsey in her black beret?
 Fucking bats?
-I hope the original is hanging in Japan's most exquisite art museum.
-I know I'd pay the full admission price to see it.
+I hope the original painting is hanging in Japan's most exquisite art museum.
+I for one would pay the full admission price to go see it.

-Now for the main attraction: For the following comparisons, I'll be using screenshots from the Famicom retail version to juxtapose with the sample, since it's the game's closest relative.
+And now for the main attraction.
+For the following comparisons, I'll be using screenshots from the Family Computer retail version to juxtapose with the sample, since it's the game's closest relative.